 My father died 23 years ago today from Non-Hodgkins Lymphoma.
 He was 59.
 He did not drink or smoke and seemed to live a life in generally good health.
 His illness and death caught the family off guard.

 Cancer does that.
 It hides from us; it steals from us.
 I reflect on how much his cancer took away from my family.
 His grandchildren, all graduated from college now, lived their life without his presence.
 His friends, neighbors, co-workers, customers, lived their lives void of the help, wisdom, and passion that he had to share.

-The anniversary of is death stirred me to visit the NIH (National Institutes of Heath) PubMed website and type “hyperthermia” and “non-hodgkins lymphoma” into the search bar.
-Two studies popped up showing positive clinical response treating with hyperthermia back in 1996. study 1 study 2
+The anniversary of his death stirred me to visit the NIH (National Institutes of Heath) PubMed website and type “hyperthermia” and “non-Hodgkins lymphoma” into the search bar.
+Two studies popped up, showing positive clinical response treating with hyperthermia back in 1996. study 1 study 2

 Surviving cancer is not just about you.
 It is about those of us left behind.